Bimmah sinkhole is beautiful natural landmark – a place of refreshment at the long coastal road of Oman.

 Bimmah sinkhole was formed in limestone by a collapse of a large cave chamber.
 Earlier locals believed that this hole was formed by a meteorite ("piece of Moon").

 The sinkhole is approximately 50 by 70 m large, 20 – 30 m deep.
 At the bottom is located a deep blue-green lake with a heap of rock – remnants of the collapse.

-Municipality has developed a park around the sinkhole, there is built concrete stairway leading to the lake.
+Municipality has developed a park around the sinkhole, and there is a built concrete stairway leading to the lake.
 Locals and tourists often enjoy a refreshing bath in the lake.

 Most likely the sinkhole is connected to the 600 m distant sea.
-Top layer in the lake is crystal clear, but at the depth of some 8 m water has sulfuric taste due to sulfur oxidizing bacteria and is less clear.
+The top layer in the lake is crystal clear, but at the depth of some 8 m water has a sulfuric taste due to sulfur-oxidizing bacteria and is less clear.